avirup99/Air_Mouse/README.md

 The relay server sits in the cloud and passes commands from your phone to your PC.
 No direct connection between devices needed — works over the internet.

 ---

+### Future and current updates

+The android tv support will soon be released. the tv_remote_ui.dart is updated where the apk is build is built on its older version, it should run fine even if you build with the updated version.

 ## 📄 License